 GB 12 EXAM 123456 78910111

 78910111 = UK account number

-If you’re a thinkmoney customer your IBAN will vary depending on when you opened your thinkmoney Personal Account.
+If you’re a thinkmoney customer your IBAN will vary depending on when you opened your thinkmoney Managed Current Account.
 To find out more about this, head over to the Help and Support section soon.